oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

 4. Repeat the instructions in the step 2 to add fields **Controller** and  **Controller Kind**.
      > **Note :** Remove all the other fields apart from **Namespace** , **Controller** and  **Controller Kind** from the Group by textbox.

-5. For convenience you can also paste the following query to view the data
+5. After performing the aforementioned steps the query in the **Query Bar** should look like the following.
       ```
        <copy>
           * | distinct Namespace, Controller, 'Controller Kind'